-The Council may request applicants to provide suitable copies of evidence to demonstrate that they meet the above criteria.
+We may request evidence to demonstrate that you meet the criteria.

 Part 2 - individuals or associations who meet the basic eligibility criteria but do not meet the local connection test

-This part of the register keeps track of general demand for self-build and custom build and will inform planning policy and the Council’s overall approach to self-build and custom house building.
-There is no requirement for the Council to grant sufficient development permissions for serviced plots of land to meet this demand.
+This part of the register keeps track of general demand for self-build and custom build and will inform planning policy and our overall approach to self-build and custom house building.
+There is no requirement for us to grant sufficient development permissions for serviced plots of land to meet this demand.

 What happens to your information?

 The register will provide an indication of the demand for self-build and custom house building in Forest of Dean District and will help us inform the development of planning and housing policy.

 The register will not be a public document, but headline information will be published annually in monitoring reports, for example, the number of plots and types of houses required.